EspoTek/Labrador/README.md

 * https://www.thingiverse.com/thing:4705392

 # Building from Source
-I use Qt Creator to build the software interface.
+If you're looking to build from source but don't know where to start, Qt Creator is the easiest way to get your toes wet!
 https://www.qt.io/download-open-source/
+When installing, make sure you tick the box to install Qt 5.15 or later.

-Open Desktop_Interface/Labrador.pro, then Clean All -> Run qmake -> Build All.
+Once it's installed, open Desktop_Interface/Labrador.pro, then Clean All -> Run qmake -> Build All.

 If you're on Linux (including Raspberry Pi), then you can also build the software from source by cloning the repo, cd'ing to the Desktop_Interface directory then running:
 ```